on January 9, 2018 (last modified on May 17, 2022) • 27 minute read

 You have just 10 seconds to communicate your product’s value to the typical first-time website visitor, according to the Nielsen Norman Group.
 One way to spark curiosity in your site visitors is to give a hint that you understand their problems more than anyone else.

-You can accomplish this by doing extensive customer research and then using that knowledge to design your site’s brand and copy.
+You can accomplish this by doing extensive customer research and then using that knowledge to design your site’s brand and copy for specific customer personas.
 Or, you can choose a niche and appeal to a smaller audience.
 Even better, since this is 2018, you can now tailor the site’s content based on whether the person is a repeat visitor or came from a specific source.
 You don’t need to pitch to customers with multiple levels of awareness at once.

 As marketers, we spend a lot of time building out great offers and bringing in more traffic.
 It’s easy to get carried away with attracting visitors but it’s important they’re the right visitors for your brand.